danstarns/neo-push/README.md

 ### Delete Comment

-Users of the comment, authors plus creators of the post can delete a comment.
+Authors of the comment, authors of the post plus creators of the blog can delete a comment.

 ![delete comment gif](assets/delete-comment.gif)